The Curious Incident of the Dog in the Night-Time

 - At 1090L, The Curious Incident of the Dog in the Night-Time falls within the typical 925–1185L text-complexity range for 8th grade (Common Core Appendix A) — a grade-appropriate reading challenge.
 Lexile measures text complexity, not thematic maturity — check the content notes for age-appropriateness separately.

-- Is The Curious Incident of the Dog in the Night-Time banned in schools?
+- What curricula assign The Curious Incident of the Dog in the Night-Time?

 Why this book is on this list